AngangGuo/blog/content/posts/2021/Notes - SvelteJS.md

 ## Component
 ### Prop
-A prop value can be a literal value of any type (Boolean, number, string, object, array, or function) or the value of a JavaScript expression.
+* A prop value can be a literal value of any type (Boolean, number, string, object, array, or function) or the value of a JavaScript expression.
-When the value is a string, it is enclosed in single or double quotes.
+* When the value is a string, it is enclosed in single or double quotes.
-Otherwise the value is enclosed in curly braces.
+* Prop values that are non-string literals or JavaScript expressions must be surrounded by curly braces instead of quotes.
+  These can evaluate to any kind of JavaScript value, including objects, arrays, and functions.
+* The braces around a prop value can optionally be surrounded with quotes
 ```javascript
 <Person
     fullName="Jane Programmer"